mircealungu/mircea/notes/thoughtstream.md

 April 10

-To value so much your own life that you find movies and silly online videos uninteresting.
+To value so much your own life that you prefer it to scrolling the internet.

 **